Site icon Outdoor Gearzine

 We also recommend this article about socks

-He grew up in Ibaraki Prefecture and worked mainly in swimming during his student days.
+He grew up in Ibaraki Prefecture and focused on swimming during his student days.
 He made his triathlon debut as a working adult.
-In his first year as a member of the company, he completed the first Japan Mountain Endurance Race (= Hasetsune).
-I am fascinated by the sense of accomplishment of mountain sports.
-In his 30s he moved to Saitama Prefecture and became independent.
-Mr. T guided Okumusashi to him and was fascinated by the training run and ultra marathon.
-He is currently active mainly in domestic trail races.
-He completed a series of long races from Shinetsu Five Mountains, Joshu Takeru, and KOUMI100.
-He also works with the NPO Koedo Oedo Trennic World and the NPO Sainokuni Ultra Project (SUP).
-They are also working hard to bring out the performance of the gear and raise awareness of ensuring the safety of trail running.
+In his first year as a working adult, he completed the first Japan Mountain Endurance Race (Hasetsune).
+He became fascinated with the sense of accomplishment that comes with mountain sports.
+In his 30s, he moved to Saitama Prefecture and became independent.
+After being shown around Oku-Musashi by Mr. T, he became fascinated with trail running and ultramarathons.
+He currently focuses on domestic trail races.
+He has completed consecutive long races in the Shinetsu Gogaku, Joshu Hotaka, and KOUMI100.
+He also provides race support for the NPO Koedo Oedo Trenic World and the NPO Sainokuni Ultra Project (SUP).
+He is also dedicated to educating people on how to maximize the performance of their gear and ensure safety in trail running

 End of mobile version